-The historic workload increase is coupled with many legal mandates, including independent evaluation requirements for the Home Safe program pursuant to Welfare and Institutions Code (WIC) section 15771(g); the development and adoption of regulations for the HSP pursuant to WIC section 11330.5(i)(2); the development and adoption of regulations for the HDAP pursuant to WIC section 18999.1(d)(2); the development and adoption of regulations for the BFH pursuant to WIC section 16523.2(b); the development and adoption of regulations for the Housing Assistance program (HA) pursuant to WIC section 11450(m)(2) and (3); and the creation of an entirely new infrastructure grant program, the Community Care Expansion (CCE) program, along with reporting requirements for this program pursuant to WIC section 18999.97(c)(2)(C).
+The historic workload increase is coupled with many legal mandates, including independent evaluation requirements for the Home Safe program pursuant to Welfare and Institutions Code (WIC) section 15771(g); the development and adoption of regulations for the HSP pursuant to WIC section 11330.5(i)(2); the development and adoption of regulations for the HDAP pursuant to WIC section 18999.1(d)(2); the development and adoption of regulations for the HDAP pursuant to WIC section 16523.2(b); the development and adoption of regulations for the Housing Assistance program (HA) pursuant to WIC section 11450(m)(2) and (3); and the creation of an entirely new infrastructure grant program, the Community Care Expansion (CCE) program, along with reporting requirements for this program pursuant to WIC section 1899.97(c)(2)(C).

 Chapter 696, Statutes of 2021(AB 172) established CCE and \$805 million was appropriated to fund the acquisition, construction, and rehabilitation of residential care settings, including licensed adult and senior care facilities as well as permanent supportive housing and medical respite and recuperative care sites serving people receiving or applying for Supplemental Security Income (SSI)/State Supplementary Payment (SSP) or Cash Assistance Program for Immigrants (CAPI).
 The CCE is a brand new body of work, both within the Department and broadly within the State, requiring the CDSS to serve as the administrative and monitoring lead of the program.
-The Department must undergo significant process and policy development for this new program, while simultaneously ensuring appropriate monitoring of recipients' compliance, verifying sub-recipients' use funds as intended, and providing data to the public on how the funds are used, including achieved outcomes.
+The Department must undergo significant process and policy development for this new program, while simultaneously ensuring appropriate monitoring data to the public on how the funds are used, including achieved outcomes.